Physiotherapy for people, with horses

 Hannah is a Chartered Physiotherapist with over 10 years experience in physiotherapy in both the NHS and private sector since qualifying from the University of Nottingham with a degree in Physiotherapy.
 She still currently practices as a Band 7 Physiotherapist in the NHS Camden Learning Disability Service.
 Hannah is a specialist in Postural Management for people with complex disabilities, managing posture over 24 hours in seating, lying supports and standing equipment, having gained a postgraduate diploma from Oxford Brookes University.
 She is also trained in hydrotherapy and Rebound therapy.
 Hannah has extensive knowledge of a range of neurological conditions and their associated symptoms.

-Hannah has always had a passion for horses and has been riding since she was young.
+Hannah has always had a passion for horses and has been riding since she was young, she is pictured here with her horse, Oscar.
 She is a keen volunteer with Riding for the Disabled (RDA).
-She has been so inspired by all the new research that has been available recently around Hippotherapy and equine therapy and wanted to be able to utilise this herself.
+She has been so inspired by all the new research that has been available recently around Hippotherapy and Equine Facilitated Therapy and wanted to be able to utilise this herself.
 She began her Hippotherapy qualification in 2019 and completed a whole year of voluntary work in Hippotherapy and therapeutic riding in the UK, Argentina and Tennessee, USA.
 She qualified in Hippotherapy in 2021, founded the Chiltern Hippotherapy Practice and is providing sessions at Flamstead Yard in Buckinghamshire.
+Hannah is also on the Committee for ACPEA (Association of Chartered Physiotherapists in Equine Activities).

 Hannah Balderson BSc Hons MCSP AACP